pulamusic/hotelSpa/README.md

-### NOTE: In the production version of this site I have copies all js files to the js folder and discarded all unnecessary folders and files.
+### NOTE: In the distributed version of this site I have copied all js files to the js folder and discarded all unnecessary folders and files.

 ---